cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-update.md

 ## Compatibility

-This command conforms to the SQL standard, except that the `FROM` and `RETURNING` clauses are Greenplum Database extensions, as is the ability to use `WITH` with `UPDATE`.
+This command conforms to the SQL standard, except that the `FROM` and `RETURNING` clauses are Cloudberry Database extensions, as is the ability to use `WITH` with `UPDATE`.

 Some other database systems offer a `FROM` option in which the target table is supposed to be listed again within `FROM`.
-That is not how Greenplum Database interprets `FROM`.
+That is not how Cloudberry Database interprets `FROM`.
 Be careful when porting applications that use this extension.

 According to the standard, the source value for a parenthesized sub-list of target column names can be any row-valued expression yielding the correct number of columns.
-Greenplum Database only allows the source value to be a [row constructor](https://www.postgresql.org/docs/12/sql-expressions.html#SQL-SYNTAX-ROW-CONSTRUCTORS) or a sub-`SELECT`.
+Cloudberry Database only allows the source value to be a [row constructor](https://www.postgresql.org/docs/12/sql-expressions.html#SQL-SYNTAX-ROW-CONSTRUCTORS) or a sub-`SELECT`.
 You can specify an individual column's updated value as `DEFAULT` in the row-constructor case, but not inside a sub-`SELECT`.

 ## See Also